American woman kidnapped while walking dog in Mexico is released after eight months

 At least five suspects can be seen kidnapping Ms de Leon in the video.
 Her dog was later recovered wandering loose in the streets and returned to the de Leon family.

+“We exchanged ‘I love you’s’ in a short message over social media,” Ms Livas said.
+“She has been slowly reaching out to her friends but she needs some space and time so we’re going to be patient.”

+She described Ms de Leon as "charismatic," with a personality allowing her to "make friends with anyone," and noted that she is "a very talented photographer."

-While Ms de Leon's family celebrates her return, another family remains hopeful that they will soon be reunited with their own abducted loved-one.
+While Ms de Leon's friends and family celebrate her return, another family remains hopeful that they will soon be reunited with their own abducted loved-one.

 Maria Del Carmen Lopez, 63, was taken from her home in Mexico in February.
 Much of her family lives in Southern California, and have worked to raise awareness about her disappearance.